Set up your AI

 If VS Code asks you to trust the publisher, click Trust Publisher & Install.

-If you see tabs like CODEX, CLAUDE CODE, or CHAT at the top of the panel, you're all set.
+Now open the chat panel — press ⌥⌘B · Ctrl+Alt+B or click the top-right sidebar button.
+If you see tabs like CODEX, CLAUDE CODE, or CHAT, you're all set.

 In that chat panel you just opened, ask: